arosbio/cpsign_docs/docs/source/sections/publish_models.md

 ![Draw GUI](imgs/draw_ui.png)

 In the `Draw UI` it is possible to input molecules in common chemical formats as well as draw/edit the molecules interactively - and get the predicted atom contributions rendered below the input window.
-Due to the rapid predictions these can be used interactively and will update as you edit the molecule.
+Due to rapid prediction time this can be used interactively and will update as you edit the molecule.

 ## Deploying a model
 Deploying a model is easily achieved using our prebuilt Docker images that can be found at GitHub Container repository: [CPSign predict services packages](https://github.com/orgs/arosbio/packages?repo_name=cpsign_predict_services).
 There is one image for each model type and deploying your own model and can easily be achieved by e.g. extending the image by simply copying the model you wish to deploy;